zulip/zulip/docs/subsystems/widgets.md

 of the message reply.
 Then the bot sees the reply and grades the answer using ordinary chat-bot coding.

-The beautiful thing is that any thrid party developer can enhance bots that are similar to the **trivia_quiz** bot without touching any Zulip code, because **zforms** are completely generic.
+The beautiful thing is that any third party developer can enhance bots that are similar to the **trivia_quiz** bot without touching any Zulip code, because **zforms** are completely generic.